 Credits appear on the student’s Southwestern University transcript

-The Director in Washington, D.C. helps students arrange internships, monitors the internships, supervises residential life, provides a 2.5 hour intern seminar each week that adds an intellectual and personal context for the internship experience, teaches a 2.5 hour academic seminar per week, and may supervise independent research projects.
-The Director also provides a not-for-credit social program for students.
+The Director in Washington, D.C. offers students suggestions on internships, monitors the internships, supervises residential life, provides a 2.5 hour intern seminar each week that adds an intellectual and personal context for the internship experience, teaches a 2.5 hour academic seminar each week, and may supervise independent research projects.
+The Director also provides a not-for-credit social program for students

 Housing is composed of flats on Capitol Hill.
 These flats are within blocks of the Capitol, the Supreme Court Building, Union Station, and the Folger’s Shakespeare Library.
 All flats are completely furnished, including TVs, and contain a common room and furnished kitchen.
 Bedrooms within the flat sleep four.
 There are also washers and dryers available for student use for free.
 All utility, maintenance, and cleaning costs are included in the housing fee, which Southwestern University pays on behalf of the student.